 Realize that this is a tough situation.
 It's difficult to blush and then wonder what people think.
 You've tried so hard to overcome it.
 Don’t make it worse by beating yourself up.
 Treat yourself as you would a good friend who is going through the same situation.

 You might also like Must-Have Coping Strategies for Social Anxiety.

 *Also, I want to make it clear that this can be a very disabling problem.
-In researching this article, I found a new website, created to honor the loss of a child who had social anxiety and blushing, and presumably took his life due to the severity of his condition.
+In researching this post, I found a new website, created to honor the loss of a child who had social anxiety and blushing and presumably took his life due to the severity of his condition.